News Update Corporate M&A

 Easing of penalties for late filingIf the annual accounts of a company are not published within twelve months of the balance sheet date, this will - in the event of bankruptcy - be regarded as manifestly improper management and is presumed to be a major cause of the bankruptcy.
 Under the Emergency Act, these presumptions of proof do not apply if the management board can demonstrate that the failure to publish is due to the consequences of COVID-19.
 This for example can be done by providing a statement of a doctor.
 This easing does not apply with regard to the accounting obligation under Article 2:10 of the Dutch Civil Code.

-Entry into force of the temporary rules and retroactive effectThe Emergency Act entered into force on 24 April 2020 and provides for retroactive effect from 16 March 2020 for all of the above rules, with the exception of the regulation on presumptions of proof in the event of late filing of the annual accounts.
-For the time being, the rules apply until 1 October 2020, however it is expected that an extension is necessary due to the continuing consequences of COVID-19.
+Entry into force of the temporary rules and retroactive effectThe Emergency Act entered into force on 24 April 2020.
+All the rules apply retroactively from 16 March 2020, except the regulation on presumptions of proof when annual accounts are filed late.
+As noted in the beginning of this News Update, the Emergency Act will apply until 1 February 2021.
 The regulation on presumptions of proof in the event of late filing of annual accounts expires on 1 September 2023, because directors' liability in bankruptcy can be invoked for up to three years.

 For any questions about this News Update kindly contact Paul de Vries or Kyoko Tollenaar.